stubz151/analytics-accelerator-s3/README.md

 Just run `./gradlew jmh --rerun`.
 (The reason for re-run is a Gradle-quirk.
 You may want to re-run benchmarks even when you did not actually change the source of your project: `--rerun` turns off the Gradle optimisation that falls through build steps when nothing changed.)

+## Developing integrations

+When you are building this library into connectors, your IDE will need to be aware of the JARs (common, object-client, input-stream).
+Consuming these via Maven/Gradle is natural and you can use `./gradlew publishToMavenLocal` to have the built JARs installed to your Maven local repository (this is `~/.m2` most of the time).

 ## Security